 Smothered Green Beans

-Made with tender fresh green beans, crispy salty bacon, that is smothered in a sweet and savory sauce; my Crack Green Beans recipe makes simple changes that take this dish to a whole new level!
+Made with tender fresh green beans and crispy, smoky bacon, and smothered in a sweet and savory sauce, my Crack Green Beans recipe makes simple changes that take this dish to a whole new level!

 If you like this green bean recipe, check out my Italian Green Beans or these PF Chang’s Spicy Green Beans copycat recipe!